 Famous for its markets and annual carnival, the lovely cosmopolitan town of Loulé has a stunning collection of luxury villas and apartments to rent.

-In the middle of the Algarve you will find Loulé, a historic market town with an inviting cosmopolitan feel.
-Steeped in history, Loulé has its own 13th century castle where you can take a tour of the walled old town.
+In the middle of the Algarve, you will find Loulé, a historic market town with an inviting cosmopolitan feel.
+Steeped in history, Loulé has its own 13th-century castle where you can take a tour of the walled old town.
 Traditional cobbled streets are lined with cafes, bars and restaurants whilst the charming shops are packed with handcrafted goods and pottery from the local area.
+The Real Algarve villas in Loule offer a great environment to explore or simply enjoy the scenery that Loule has to offer.

 Famous for its gypsy market held every Saturday at the end of Rua ad Nossa Senhora da Piedade, Loulé also has a daily market in the Arabian style market hall on Praça da Republica – open every morning except Sunday.